(Disclosure: Some of the links below may be affiliate links)

-And you need to make sure to use a broker that enforces asset segregation.
+And you need to use a broker that enforces asset segregation.
 It is essential.
 Asset Segregation is the best protection against broker bankruptcy.
 Any broker that does not segregate assets should not be considered safe.

 However, having two broker accounts will make your investing significantly more complicated.
 And this will mean that you will not only use the best broker in Switzerland but a second one.
 But this could be worth the cost if it helps you sleep at night.

 The main protection against broker bankruptcy is asset segregation.
-Assets of the clients of the broker are not held in the same entity as the assets of the broker itself.
+The assets of the broker’s clients are not held in the same entity as the assets of the broker itself.

-So, in case of the broker going bankrupt, the creditors of the bankrupt will not be able to claim the assets of the client.
+So, in case of the broker goes bankrupt, the creditors of the bankrupt will not be able to claim the assets of the client.
 This is an essential protection.

-In this article, I have talked mostly about broker bankruptcy.
+In this article, I talked mostly about broker bankruptcy.
 But there is another risk in the case of broker fraud or negligence.
 In that, asset segregation may not work since the segregation could have been compromised.
-We have seen that there are some levels of protection for these assets (20K EUR for European brokers, for instance), but it is unlikely to be enough.
+We have seen some levels of protection for these assets (20K EUR for European brokers, for instance), but it is unlikely to be enough.

-I am going to try to talk about broker fraud and protection against it in a future article.
+I will discuss broker fraud and protection against it in a future article.